-Tool are in talks with streaming services to release their music digitally for the very first time.
+Tool are in talks with music streaming services to release their music digitally for the very first time.

 Bloomberg reports that Maynard James Keenan and co are in discussions with the major platforms including Spotify and Apple Music to make their back catalogue available in time for the launch of their highly anticipated fifth album.

 Tool are one of the few major artists to not have their material available digitally, with their albums Undertow, Ænima, Lateralus and 10,000 Days only out on CD and vinyl.

 A report in September last year showed that revenue from music streaming from services including Spotify, Apple Music and Deezer grew in the UK by 49% compared with figures from 2015.